imarsman/gotail/README.md

 * `tail -N <file>` prints the last 10 lines of the given file to standard out with leading line numbering.

+The app can be build by typing (with a go 1.16 compiler.
+If you have an older version of Go installed you can change the version number in go.mod.
+This should be compatible with earlier versions of go like 1.14 and 1.15 though I have not checked.

+`go build tail.go`

+It can be run without building by typing

+`go run tail.go`

 Somewhat surprisingly, file globbing works.
 Thus this works:

 `./tail -N -n 15 sample/*.txt`